ibm-cloud-docs/discovery-data/configuring-fields.md

 To view the transcript, open the video on YouTube.

-PDF, Microsoft Word, Microsoft PowerPoint, Microsoft Excel, and image files (PNG, TIFF, JPG) can be annotated in the SDU editor.
+PDF, Microsoft Word, Microsoft PowerPoint, and image files (PNG, TIFF, JPG) can be annotated in the SDU editor.
 For the complete list of file types that {{site.data.keyword.discoveryshort}} supports, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).

 To access the Smart Document Understanding editor: